 Key in your application number and particulars, and complete the captcha at the bottom of the page, then you will be able to see a calendar of available dates.
 Choose your preferred date and time.
 Then, download the appointment confirmation form.

-As of Jun 2023, the available appointment for individual application is about 5 weeks out.
-If your flight departs in less than 5 weeks, you can’t apply via this route.
+If your flight departs earlier than the available appointment slot, you can’t apply via this route.
 Instead, you need to go via Method 2 or 3 below.

 Method 2: Emergency appointment